decorator-factory/py-simpleparser/README.md

 This is a post-modern Python library for parsing/validating unstructured data, such as JSON returned by an HTTP server or a YAML configuration.

-This library stems from my dissatisfaction with the popular existing solutions.

 ## Installation

 1. Make sure you're using Python >= 3.9